Singularly Felt but Universally Relatable

 I have been following Brit Marling’s career for a while.
 She has been behind some of the more interesting recent comments on crises of faith and obsession in their many forms.
 A Murder is a continuation of many recurring themes in her work.
 Strangely, the show has several interesting ties to Sound of My Voice which may be worth exploring at a later date.
 (Also a recommendation, if you find films about cults, faith, and psychological drama absorbing.)
 Largely, though, it was nice to finally see a smart mystery plot that used the framing of the old-school whodunits to examine anxieties around modern technology and globalized issues.

 A show that offers just as much on the macro scales as it does in the little details.
 My word of advice – do not bother solving the mystery.
 Take in the settings, listen for the hidden wisdom deftly sprinkled into the dialogue, and sink into an empathetic state.
-And do not forget – the “end of the world” is just a metaphor, no matter what context it describes.
+The ‘end of the world’ a forever-metaphor adaptable to many a context.